-The National Park Service (NPS) has reviewed the most recent submission (fourth submission) of the rezoning application for REZ-2022_0711 Digital Gateway North for potential impacts and effects to cultural and natural resources, as well as park operations to Manassas National Battlefield Park which is located directly adjacent to the battlefield's boundary.
+The National Park Service (NPS) has reviewed the most recent submission (fourth submission) of the rezoning application for Digital Gateway South (REZ2022-00033) for potential impacts and effects to cultural and natural resources, as well as park operations to Manassas National Battlefield Park which is located directly adjacent to the battlefield's boundary.
 This submission has changed little from the previous submissions in regard to project design and potential impacts to the battlefield.
-The additional exhibits provided by the applicant only serve to illuminate previous comments and concerns by the NPS related to the impacts of the project on the battlefield, therefore this response will largely reiterate and clarify the comments from the NPS on the significance of and the effects to the battlefield and the associated historic resources.
+The additional exhibits provided by the applicant only serve to illuminate previous comments and concerns by the NPS related to the impacts of the project on the battlefield, therefore this response will largely reiterate and clarify the comments from the NPS on the significance of and the effects to the battlefield.

 The battlefield was established in 1940 to preserve and protect the land and resources associated with the First and Second Battles of Manassas to foster understanding and appreciation of the battles and their significance by providing opportunities for interpretation, education, enjoyment, and inspiration.
 The NPS is charged with preserving these hallowed grounds and maintaining this historic landscape in honor of the over 4,000 men who lost their lives on these fields in 1861 and 1862.
 The MNBP is a historic property in the National Register of Historic Places which includes historic resources that retain integrity and are contributing to the to the overall significance of the battlefield.
-The Manassas Battlefield Historic District encompasses the battlefield and additional surrounding properties that retain integrity of location, setting, feeling, and association with the historic events that occurred on the property before, during, and after the Civil War.
+The Manassas Battlefield Historic District encompasses the battlefield and additional surrounding properties that retain integrity of location, setting, feeling, and association with the historic events that occurred on the property during the Civil War.

-The proposed project is located directly adjacent to the battlefield and across multiple historic landscapes with significant ties to MNBP.
-The NPS has determined that the proposed project will likely adversely affect MNBP and directly effect numerous other historic resources associated with MNBP.
+The proposed project is located directly adjacent to the battlefield's administrative boundary but is within approximately 10 acres of the battlefield's legislative boundary and about 570 acres that have been previously designated as significant to the Second Battle of Manassas.
+The NPS has determined that the proposed project will adversely affect MNBP.
 Due to the need for additional research to identify other likely present resources, there are potentially additional historic resources that will be adversely affected.